Skip to main content

 Many clients will be aware that the ATO has been moving its activity to data matching and to be able to match up information from different sources to enable them to narrow down any missed revenue from a tax perspective.

-The ATO started this process over 12 months ago, when it introduced Single Touch Payroll (STP) for any employer with more than 20 staff.
+The ATO started this process 12 months ago when it introduced Single Touch Payroll (STP) for any employer with over 20 staff.
 Legislation has been enacted which will require all employers to begin using STP reporting from 1 July 2019.

 The ATO is implementing a new system to streamline and replace reporting for: